mattday/addthis-social-sign-in/readme.txt

 Tested up to: 3.4.1
 Stable tag: 1.0.0

-The AddThis Social Sign In plugin enables visitors to register/login with Facebook, Twitter or Google.
+The AddThis Social Sign In plugin allows any visitor to register or sign to your WordPress site using their Facebook, Twitter or Google account.

 == Description ==
-The AddThis Social Sign In plugin allows visitors to easily register/login to your WordPress site with their favorite social networking sites Facebook, Twitter or Google.
-In addition, visitors will save time by registering with their favorite social network because their profile will automatically be populated from their existing Facebook/Twitter/Google profile.
-And visitors won't have to setup and remember another password.
-When they return to your site, they simply click on one of the login methods and will automatically be logged-in.
+You don't have to make your users have to create new accounts for participating on your blog.
+Make signing up and signing in frictionless by integrating Social Sign In from AddThis.
+Your visitors save time by registering with their favorite social network, since we can automatically populate new profiles using information gleaned from their existing account.
+Nor will they have to setup and remember another password.
+When they return to your site, they simply click on their favorite network and sign in using their existing Facebook, Twitter or Google credentials.

 <a href="http://www.addthis.com/blog">AddThis Blog</a> | <a href="http://www.addthis.com/privacy">Privacy Policy</a>